MilesCranmer/SymbolicRegression.jl/docs/src/examples.md

 - Constrains which variables can be used in each component
 - Create expressions that can output multiple values

-You can even output custom structs - see `examples/template_expression_complex.jl`
+You can even output custom structs - see the more detailed Template Expression example!